merely-useful/py-rse/index.md

 - pytest
 ```

+> **Python 3.6?**
+>
+> An early draft of the book used Python 3.6,
+> and we later updated to 3.7.
+> Over the life of a real project,
+> software versions change,
+> and it's not always feasible or possible to re-do all parts of the project.
+> In this case,
+> our first build in Travis CI used Python 3.6,
+> so that's what we've shown here,
+> and later checked that updating to 3.7 didn't break anything.
+> We can't expect our software will be perfect the first time around,
+> but we can do our best to document what's changed and confirm
+> our results are still accurate.

 The `language` key tells Travis CI which programming language to use,
 so that it knows which of its standard \gref{virtual machines}{virtual_machine} to use\index{continuous integration!use of virtual machines}
 as a starting point for the project.